-1) Find out where the tea / coffee / food / sweets come from
+1) Find out where the tea/coffee/food/sweets come from on your film set

 This is the vital first step for anyone arriving on a film set.
 Sugar is important when you’re on your feet 12+ hours a day.